Explore the Ancient Forest of Mt. Haguro

 We will then make our way to Saikan, a temple restaurant first built in 1689 that now has lodging and meals available for visitors to the Mt.
 Haguro.
 Here we will try Shojin Ryori, the ascetic cuisine of the Yamabushi monks that was developed as part of their training which could last for months as they isolated themselves on these mountains.

-Following out meal we will make our way back down the mountain and return to the station via bus.
+Following out meal we will make our way back down the mountain and finish the tour.

 Reservations and Important Notes

 -This experience is available year-round.